 In the beginning, my why was focused on the planet – partly because I was legitimately concerned about the environment, but also because I knew that whatever harm we did to it would come back and bite us in the ass.
 Part good Samaritan, part self-absorbed.
 I’m OK with that.
 In fact, I believe the more we can connect our impact on the earth to our own survival, the more we’ll be willing to change… but I digress.

 Around this time, after starting to truly understand our impact on the environment, I also had a couple of personal health epiphanies that would prove to change my life.

 Ah-Ha Moment #1

 On somewhat of a dare, I took up triathlons in university.

 At some point in my training, I developed what was diagnosed as “exercise- and cold-induced asthma”.
 I was prescribed inhalers, which I used when I trained and raced.
 But I didn’t want to be dependent on medications to be active, so I started looking into alternatives.
-I ended up seeing a naturopath, and am happy to say that I haven’t used a puffer since.
+I ended up seeing a naturopath who greatly helped with my symptoms.
+And what I think is thanks to my ongoing lifestyle and healthy home strategies, I am happy to say that I haven’t used a puffer since.